This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Things To Consider Before Traveling Australia in 2 Weeks

 Now you have been introduced to our top two week itinerary of Australia, it’s time to share with you some important things to consider before embarking on a short trip to Aus.

 These will help you decide which itinerary is right for you and how to organise getting from A to B.

 Australia is Massive

-In fact, it’s about the same size as mainland USA minus Alaska.
+Consider the fact that Australia is a huge country and it’s impossible to see it all in two weeks.
+In fact, it’s about the same size as the mainland USA minus Alaska.

-Australia’s coastline stretches almost 50,000 kilometres and is linked by over 10,000 beaches.
-We haven’t been to everyone yet, but here’s a list of 38 of the best beaches in Australia that we recommend.
+Australia’s coastline stretches almost 50,000 kilometers and is linked by over 10,000 beaches.
+We haven’t been to every one yet, but to see all of Australia’s beaches would take years.

 If you were to drive through the centre from Sydney to Perth, a 4,000-kilometre trip, and you drove for 8 hours per day, that’s a five-day trip!